-&lt;sup>7Total going concern capital / leverage ratio denominator.
+7Total going concern capital / leverage ratio denominator.

-&lt;sup>8 Based on the Swiss SRB rules applicable as of 1 January 2020 that became effective on 1 July 2016.
+8 Based on the Swiss SRB rules as of 1 January 2020 according to the revised Swiss SRB framework that became effective 1 July 2016.
 Figures for prior periods are not available.

-&lt;sup>9 Net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders.
+9 Net profit attributable to shareholders (annualized as applicable) / average equity attributable to shareholders.
 This metric provides information on the profitability of the business in relation to equity.

-&lt;sup>10 Operating income before credit loss (annualized as applicable) / average fully applied risk-weighted assets.
+10 Operating income before credit loss (annualized as applicable) / average fully applied risk-weighted assets.
 This metric provides information on the revenues of the business in relation to risk-weighted assets.

-&lt;sup>11 Operating income before credit loss (annualized as applicable) / average fully applied leverage ratio denominator.
+11 Operating income before credit loss (annualized as applicable) / average fully applied leverage ratio denominator.
 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.
 For periods prior to 31 December 2015 the leverage ratio denominator is calculated in accordance with former Swiss SRB rules.
 Therefore the figure for the period ended on 31 December 2015 is not presented as it is not available on a fully comparable basis.
 This metric provides information on the revenues of the business in relation to leverage ratio denominator.

-&lt;sup>12 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.
+12 From 31 December 2015 onward, the leverage ratio denominator calculation is aligned with the Basel III rules.

-&lt;sup>13 Includes invested assets for Personal & Corporate Banking.
+13 Includes invested assets for Personal & Corporate Banking.